entropie/ytdltt/README.md

 * optionally we may apply params, depending on senderID; eg: when my Mother is sending an URL i chose
 * submits hash to `yt/dl'
 * which is processed by `ytdltt`
-* ytdltt sends wormhole code if applicable via `message/telegram'
+* `ytdltt` sends wormhole code if applicable via `message/telegram' (which is further handled by node red)

 #### Example node-red function node